jahaltom/Scalable-Parallel-Transcriptomics/README.md

 You need:

-- genome FASTA
+- genome FASTA: GRCh38.d1.vd1.fa
+  - This reference genome is used by the GDC for all sequencing and array based analyses.
+This file is composed of the following sequences:
+    - GCA_000001405.15_GRCh38_no_alt_analysis_set
+    - Sequence Decoys (GenBank Accession GCA_000786075)
+    - Virus Sequences
-- transcriptome FASTA
+- transcriptome FASTA: gencode.v36.transcripts.fa
+- Annotation file: gencode.v36.annotation.gtf
 - transcript-to-gene table (`tx2gene.tsv`)

 `tx2gene.tsv` must contain two tab-separated columns: